camunda/camunda-docs/docs/components/concepts/workflow-patterns.md

 There are two main problems to solve:

 1. How to find the right process instance?
-This is solved by a `message name` and a `correlation key` (e.g. `orderCanceled` and `order-42`).
+In Camunda, this is solved by a `message name` and a `correlation key` (e.g. `orderCanceled` and `order-42`).

 2. How to persist messages if a process instance is not yet ready to receive that message just yet?
-This is solved by having an internal message store and a `time to live` attached to messages.
+In Camunda, this is solved by having an internal message store and a `time to live` attached to messages.
 This is relateed to [Workflow Pattern 24: Persistent Trigger](http://www.workflowpatterns.com/patterns/control/new/wcp24.php)

 You can find more information in [our documentation about messages](/docs/components/concepts/messages/).

 ### Events from subprocesses

-Sometimes, you want to communicate from a subprocess to its parent, without ending the subprocess.
+Sometimes, you a subprocess need to comincate with its parent without ending the subprocess yet.
 BPMN allows this by an [escalation event](/docs/components/modeler/bpmn/bpmn-coverage/).

 :::note
 The escalation event is supported in Camunda Platform 7, but not yet in Camunda Platform 8.
 It is on the roadmap and will eventually be available in version 8.